This entry includes a virtual tour! Take the tour.

 Backstory and Context

 In 1870, English businessman John Nuttall decided to invest in the coal-rich area of the New River Gorge.
-In 1873 he and his family founded the town of Nuttallburg, a profitable coal mining town located next to the C & O Railway and along the New River.
-When he died in 1897, the Nuttall family owned thousands of acres of land, operated profitable coal mines, and provided a source of employment for hundreds of mine workers and their families.
-Nuttallburg, however, did not wholly prosper until the 1920s when the Fordson Coal Company made improvements to the town.
+In 1873 he and his family founded the town of Nuttallburg on several hundred acres purchased for $1 apiece.
+Nuttall’s decision displayed a great amount of prescience, as the Chesapeake and Ohio (C & O) Railway was not yet completed when Nuttallburg was founded.
+By the time the train began running through the area in 1873, Nuttallburg was already producing coal at maximum capacity.
+Nuttallburg’s head start on other coal settlements pushed it to the forefront of the burgeoning coal mining business and the town expanded rapidly in the late nineteenth century.
+When John Nuttall died in 1897, the Nuttall family owned thousands of acres of land, operated profitable coal mines, and provided a source of employment for hundreds of mine workers and their families.

-Nuttallburg's mines passed through the hands of different owners until production ceased in 1958.
+Despite the extensive improvements made, Ford’s ownership of the Nuttallburg mine was short-lived.
+The automobile tycoon sold the mine to Maryland New River Coal Company in 1928.
+This was largely due to Ford’s failure to actualize vertical integration.
+Vertical integration was unsuccessful because Ford could not control the railroads.
+He was unable to purchase the C & O railway, which had economically eclipsed the Ford Motor Company, and even acquiring a controlling share in the company was unrealistic.
+Ford sold the Nuttallburg mine in 1928.
+The property then passed through the hands of different owners until mining ceased in 1958.
 In 1998 the Nuttall family transferred ownership of Nuttallburg to the National Park Service.
-By 2005 the site was listed on the National Register of Historic Places, mostly due to Henry Ford’s role in the production of the town.
+In 2005, the site was listed on the National Register of Historic Places, mostly due to Henry Ford’s role in the production of the town.
 In 2011 the National Park Service completed a multi-year project that involved clearing vegetation and stabilizing structures.
 Today it is considered one of the most intact examples of a coal mining complex in West Virginia and one of the most complete coal-related industrial sites in the United States.